lbianchi-zerynth/docs-v3/docs/reference/apps/pages/Configurator/Advanced/Advanced.md

 ### IntegratorIdx

-An integrator idx has a single input, a single index selector, an inner array of n places and n outputs.
+An integrator idx has a single input, a single label, an inner array of n places and n outputs.
 Every value has a `tot` flag, which indicates whether the aggregate (1) or the average (0) of the values is displayed.

 ### BinPredicate